 - Grilly Scholarship Fund in Physics

 These scholarships will support undergraduate students pursuing research projects with an approved physics faculty sponsor during the summer of 2020.
-Each scholarship will provide a wage package worth $3,500 in compensation for research work performed under the supervision of a supporting OSU Physics faculty member.
+Each scholarship will provide a wage package worth up to $3,500 in compensation for research work performed under the supervision of a supporting OSU Physics faculty member.

 Students who are selected to participate in this research program will:

 - Conduct summer undergraduate research under the supervision of a physics faculty member pursuing a research project of mutual interest to the faculty and student.
 The proposals must describe what work would be done remotely.

 - Possible monthly luncheons for the summer research scholars and their mentor/advisers via Zoom.

 - Poster session to be held at the end of the program, my be done via Zoom.

 - Have the option to attend professional development activities including the following:

 - Personal Statements Workshop